About NAC

 NAC Board of Directors

-Faye Ringel, Vice President
+Faye Ringel, President

-Ronald Bates
+Ronald J. Bates

-Susan Scott Kenney, NAC Artists' Co-op President
+Gabe Lipman, NAC Artists' Co-op President

 James R. Marshall III